LASER-UMASS/Themis/README.md

 component interactions, or automatically learned properties from biased data.
 Data-based decisions, such as those made by software relying on data mining or machine learning in particular, pose a serious challenge because the mined decision models are often not human readable.
-Themis uses software testing to find discrimination, whether it is intentional or unintentional.
-Themis' goal is to empower the stakeholders to better understand software behavior, judge when unwanted bias is present, and, ultimately, improve the software.
+Themis&reg; uses software testing to find discrimination, whether it is intentional or unintentional.
+Themis&reg;' goal is to empower the stakeholders to better understand software behavior, judge when unwanted bias is present, and, ultimately, improve the software.

-## Running Themis:
+## Running Themis&reg;:

-The main entry point for Themis is `main.py`.
-It allows the user to run Themis via a configuration file (`settings.txt`). `main.py` uses `Themis.py`, which implements most of the Themis functionality.
+The main entry point for Themis&reg; is `main.py`.
+It allows the user to run Themis&reg; via a configuration file (`settings.txt`). `main.py` uses `Themis.py`, which implements most of the Themis&reg; functionality.

 To run Themis, you need to do two things.
 You need to specify an input schema file (`settings.txt`) and modify `main.py` to specify which discrimination